alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/AudioVideoInput-v1.md

 ## References

   * The XML definition of the [AudioVideoInput interface](AudioVideoInput-v1.xml)
+  * The theory of operation of the HAE service framework [Theory of Operation](/org.alljoyn.SmartSpaces/theory-of-operation-v1)
+  * The definition of the [RemoteControllability interface](RemoteControllability-v1)
 <a name="Component"/a>
   * **Component**[CEA-770.2-D] - Standard Definition TV Analog Component Video Interface
 <a name="Composite"/a>